nikolayhsu/weather-forecast-widget/README.md

 * Google Places API - for looking up cities
 * OpenWeather API - for looking up weather data

-## Known issues

-* The open-source Typeahead component used in this test is not as stable.
-It sometimes does not display results properly.

 ## Running Locally

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Please follow the instructions below, if running it locally.